Ormael13/CoCX/classes/classes/Scenes/Readme.md

         to call possible unequip effect.

-    Also you **CAN** override methods `equipEffect(player,output)` and `unequipEffect(player,output)` to display some messages or add/remove perks.
+    Also you **CAN** override methods `equipEffect(player,output)` and `unequipEffect(player,output)` to display some messages or add/remove PerkLib.
 Overrideable method `unequipReturnItem` returns item that should be placed into inventory on unequip, or `null` if item simply disappears.
 Example cases when you need to override this method are:

     * `ComfortableUnderclothes`, `Fists`, and `GooArmor` that return `null`